CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/show.md

 ### Related Commands

-- netq show events type clag
+- ```netq show events type clag```
-- netq check mlag
+- ```netq check mlag```
-- netq show unit-tests mlag
+- ```netq show unit-tests mlag```

 - - -

 ## netq show neighbor-history

 Displays when the neighbor configuration changed for an IP address.
-By default the changes display in chronological order.
+By default, the changes display in chronological order.
 You can filter the output by time and interface, and you can choose to view only differences or group the output by historical thread.

 The output provides the following information for each neighbor change: